FS-Driverless/Formula-Student-Driverless-Simulator/README.md

 This is a python project that offers a web gui for officials to control the simulation, stores lap times and chooses what car is currently connected to the world.
 It launches the ASBridge to connect a autonomous system to the Unreal world and stops the bridge when the autonomous system is no longer allowed to control the car.

-`/ros` is a ros workspace that contains the `fsds_ros_bridge`.
+`/ros` is a ROS workspace that contains the `fsds_ros_bridge`.
 This node can connect 1 autonomous system with the simulated world.

 `/AirSim` is a slimmed-down, hard-fork of the [AirSim](https://github.com/microsoft/AirSim) project.
-There is only code located that is shared between operator, ros-bridge and UE4 plugin.
+There is only code located that is shared between operator, ROS-bridge and UE4 plugin.
 When AirSim is compiled, the AirLib binaries are placed within `/UE4Project/Plugins/AirSim/Source/AirLib`.

 This repo uses LFS for some large files.
 All files bigger than 90MB are added to LFS.